wazo-platform/wazo-doc/source/system/xivo-auth/developer.rst

 ============

-xivo-auth contains 4 major components, an HTTP interface, a celery worker, authentication backends and a consul client.
-All operations are made through the HTTP interface, tokens are stored by consul as well as the persistence for some of the data attached to tokens.
+xivo-auth contains 4 major components, an HTTP interface, a celery worker, authentication backends and a storage module.
+All operations are made through the HTTP interface, tokens are stored in postgres as well as the persistence for some of the data attached to tokens.
 The celery worker is used to schedule tasks that outlive the lifetime of the xivo-auth process.
 Backends are used to test if a supplied username/password combination is valid and provide the